beepboopitschloe/k8s-example/README.md

 # k8s-example

 Simple example service deployed with Kubernetes.
 Can run on Google Container Engine with zero additional configuration.
+Also demonstrates service discovery via DNS.

 ## TODO

 - [ ] figure out how CI works - how do we replace the version in [`k8s/deployment.yaml`](./k8s/deployment.yaml) with the version of the latest build?
-- [ ] add a second service to showcase service discovery with k8s DNS features
 - [ ] find an easy way to configure Google project, service name, etc. without needing to manually edit text files